Picovoice/picovoice/sdk/react-native/README.md

 let didStop = await this._picovoiceManager.stop();
 ```

-There is no need to deal with audio capture to enable intent inference with PicovoiceManager.
-This is because it uses our
+With `PicovoiceManager`, the
 [@picovoice/react-native-voice-processor](https://github.com/Picovoice/react-native-voice-processor/)
-module to capture frames of audio and automatically pass it to Picovoice.
+module handles audio capture and automatically passes it to the inference engine.

 #### Low-Level API

-[Picovoice](./src/picovoice.tsx) provides low-level access to the Picovoice platform for those
+[Picovoice](https://github.com/Picovoice/picovoice/blob/master/sdk/react-native/src/picovoice.tsx) provides low-level access to the Picovoice platform for those
 who want to incorporate it into an already existing audio processing pipeline.

-`Picovoice` is created by passing a Porcupine keyword file and Rhino context file to the `create` static constructor.
+`Picovoice` is created by passing a Porcupine keyword file (`.ppn`) and Rhino context file (`.rhn`) to the `create` static constructor.
 Sensitivity, model files, `endpointDurationSec` and `requireEndpoint` are optional.

 ```javascript
 const accessKey = "${ACCESS_KEY}" // obtained from Picovoice Console (https://console.picovoice.ai/)